MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/stop-start-cluster.md

 # Stop and start an AKS on Azure Stack HCI cluster

-Your workloads may not need to run continuously, and to save resource costs, you may need to shut down your AKS on Azure Stack HCI cluster.
+Your workloads may not need to run continuously, and to save resource costs, you might need to shut down your AKS on Azure Stack HCI cluster.
 To shut down a cluster, run the commands described in this article from your Hyper-V host to power down the different components.
+This article also covers how to restart a cluster and how to verify that the control plane nodes are running after a restart.

 ## Before you begin